irozzo-1A/enhancements/keps/sig-cloud-provider/2025-extend-konnectivity-for-both-directions/README.md

 ### Feature Enablement and Rollback

-_This section must be completed when targeting alpha to a release._

 * **How can this feature be enabled / disabled in a live cluster?**
-  - [ ] Feature gate (also fill in values in `kep.yaml`)
+  - [*] Feature gate (also fill in values in `kep.yaml`)
-    - Feature gate name:
+    - Feature gate name: EnableClusterToMasterTraffic
-    - Components depending on the feature gate:
+    - Components depending on the feature gate: Konnectivity server and agent
-  - [ ] Other
+  - [*] Other
-    - Describe the mechanism:
-    - Will enabling / disabling the feature require downtime of the control plane?
-    - Will enabling / disabling the feature require downtime or reprovisioning of a node?
-(Do not assume `Dynamic Kubelet Config` feature is enabled).
+    - This is the procedure to enable in a live cluster assuming that the secure port of KAS is 6443 and the ip address choosen for the agent is `10.0.0.1`:
+      1. Deploy the Konnectivity agent in the nodes by using a static pod or a systemd unit.
+Add the following flags to enable the feature and to forward local port 6443 to `localhost:6443` on Konnectivity server
+         side:
+         `--feature-gates="EnableClusterToMasterTraffic=true"`
+         `--target=6443:localhost:6443`
+      2. Deploy the Konnectivity server following the documented procedure, but adding the following flags to enable the feature and to allow traffic to `localhost:6443`:
+         `--feature-gates="EnableClusterToMasterTraffic=true"`
+         `--allowed-destination=localhost:6443`.
+      3. Add the following flags to the KAS `--advertise-address=10.0.0.1`, `--secure-port=6443`, and restart the service for all master nodes.
+    - In order to disable the feature you just need to remove or re-establish the original `--advertise-address` flag and restart the KAS services on all nodes.

 * **Does enabling the feature change any default behavior?**
-  Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.
+  Yes, all traffic originated from node network will pass from the Konnectivity agents.
+In case network proxies are used, the agent should be configured properly, and the ip used by the agents should be included in `no_proxy` environment variable.

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**
-  Also set `disable-supported` to `true` or `false` in `kep.yaml`.
-  Describe the consequences on existing workloads (e.g., if this is a runtime feature, can it break the existing applications?).
+  Yes, it can be disabled by simply changing the KAS `--advertise-address` and `--secure-port` flags.

 * **What happens if we reenable the feature if it was previously rolled back?**
+  Rolling back have no impact on subsequen re-enablements.

 * **Are there any tests for feature enablement/disablement?**
   The e2e framework does not currently support enabling or disabling feature